Washington Child Support Guidelines (2026 Updates)

 Breakdown of the $18,500 Calculation

 The calculation for $18,500 involves the Basic Support Obligation.
-Under the 2026 economic table, a household earning $18,500 should spend approximately $3,428 on 2 children, split proportionally between parents.
+Under the 2026 economic table, a household earning $18,500 should spend $3,428 on 2 children, split proportionally between parents.

 High-Income Notice

 Because your combined income of $18,500 exceeds the $12,000 statutory ceiling, the $3,428 base is a minimum starting point.
 Judges in Pierce County, WA have discretion to increase support proportional to the family's standard of living.
+Want a complete breakdown including deviations and expenses?
+Calculate your full worksheet

 Note: The 45% net income cap remains a vital legal defense.